python/cpython/Doc/library/dis.rst

    ..
 XXX explain the WHY stuff!

-All of the following opcodes expect arguments.
-An argument is two bytes, with the more significant byte last.
+All of the following opcodes use their arguments.

 .. opcode:: STORE_NAME (namei)